DmitriyTurutin/ShaleFoods/README.md

 ### What is the main goal?

 The main goal of this project is:

-Create and API that can
+Create an API that can

 1. Retrive Create Delete Update Vacancies
 2. Retrive Create Delete Update Sales